 Ease of Entry

 My cats love to dig up their litter and scatter it everywhere on the floor.
-If this were a problem you had before your cat stopped using the litter box, it could still be a problem now.
+If this is a problem you had before your cat stopped using the litter box, it could still be a problem now.

 Cost of the Litter Box

-On the other hand, if you do have a low budget you can still purchase a great value litter tray that can give your cat added comfort and reduce the mess made in your home.
+On the other hand, if you have a low budget, you can still purchase a great value litter tray that can give your cat added comfort and reduce the mess made in your home.
 Always shop around for the best prices to find a product that is right for you!